-This page contains some photos of wild parrots with suspected Psittacine Beak and Feather Disease.
+This page contains photos of wild Australian parrots with suspected Psittacine Beak and Feather Disease.

 Psittacine Beak and Feather Disease (PBFD) is a virus that affects parrots.
 It is highly contagious, can not be cured, and can be easily spread throughout parrots in a flock and in nesting hollows.

 Artificial feeding of parrots encourages the spread of PBFD by bringing large numbers of birds into close proximity, while impacting their health and immune system through the consumption of unhealthy, unnatural and inappropriate foods.
 This is one of many reasons why wild birds should not be fed by humans.
 Instead, people should plant native trees and shrubs and encourage wild birds into the garden naturally.